-Liquidity
+Sources of Liquidity

-Due to our significant research and development expenditures, we have generated operating losses since our inception.
-We have funded our operations primarily through the sale of common stock and Pre-funded Warrants in our public offerings, the sale of convertible preferred stock and the issuance of unsecured promissory notes in private placements.
-As of June 30, 2021, we had cash and investments of \$301.8 million.
-As of June 30, 2021, we had an accumulated deficit of \$258.9 million.
-We believe that our cash and investments will be sufficient to fund our planned operations for at least one year past the issuance date of the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q.
+We are a clinical-stage biotechnology company with limited operating history, and due to our significant research and development expenditures, we have generated operating losses since our inception and have not generated any revenue for the sale of any products.
+We expect to continue incurring significant expenses and operating losses for the foreseeable future as we continue our research and development of our product candidates.
+Since our inception and through March 31, 2022, we have funded our operations primarily through the sale of common stock and pre-funded warrants in our public offerings, the sale of convertible preferred stock and the issuance of unsecured promissory notes in private placements.

+As of March 31, 2022, we had cash, cash equivalents, and marketable securities of \$187.5 million and an accumulated deficit of \$405.6 million.
+We believe that our cash, cash equivalents, and marketable securities, including the \$218.0 million in net proceeds received in April 2022 as part of a public offering, will be sufficient to fund our planned operations for at least one year past the issuance date of the condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q.